twbs/icons/docs/content/_index.md

 ## Usage

 Bootstrap Icons are SVGs, so you can include them into your HTML in a few ways depending on how your project is setup.
+Bootstrap Icons include a `width` and `height` of `1em` by default to allow for easy resizing via `font-size`.

 <div class="row my-4">
   <div class="col-md-4 col-xl-3">
 {{< md >}}
 ### Embedded
-For example, you can use the SVG as HTML (remember to specify a `width` and `height`).
+Embed your icons within the HTML of your page (as opposed to an external image file).
+Here we've used a custom `width` and `height`.
 {{< /md >}}
   </div>
   <div class="col-md-8 col-xl-9">